-Moreover, as the Vice Chancellor, I am proud that the University has committed to build excellent residential and leisure facilities at the Ariviyal Nagar premises for the students to have enjoyable stay in the University.
+I take great pleasure in welcoming the second batch of students to this faculty.
+I am proud that the University has committed to build excellent residential and leisure facilities at the Ariviyal Nagar premises for the students to have enjoyable stay in the University with the generous support from the University Grants Commission and the Ministry of Higher Education and Highways.